-Effect BIO-6: Project construction and operation would not interfere with movement of fish and wildlife species, but construction could remove snags for nesting and roosting birds.
-Effects on movement of fish and wildlife species of the Proposed Project would be the same under this alternative, and no effect would occur.
+Effect BIO-6: Project construction and operation could interfere with movement of fish and wildlife species, and construction could remove snags for nesting and roosting birds, and installation of above-ground power lines could result in bird collisions and electrocutions.
+Effects on movement of fish and wildlife species of the Proposed Project would be the same under this alternative, and no effect to non-native aquatic species would occur.

 Similar to the Proposed Project, construction activities could result in the direct removal of snags that are used by nesting and roosting birds.
 However, most snags could be avoided and left in place for use by birds until they deteriorate and collapse due to natural processes.
 Structures would be placed to minimize or avoid effects to the maximum extent feasible.
 Any snags that could not be avoided would be removed outside of the breeding season.
 Effects on snags for nesting and roosting birds related to pond and wetland construction and maintenance would be the same as described for the Proposed Project.
+Effects to nesting and roosting birds would be minor and short-term.